 "The decision to publish the Class lessons was not taken lightly; in fact, I discussed it last year with a group of German and Swiss anthroposophical friends whose judgment I respect.
 I do not deny, however, that I had already made the decision to do so ...
 As far as the General Anthroposophical Society is concerned, they considered — and still do — that the only people who should have these lectures are the 'Class Readers'.
 The Rudolf Steiner Estate, founded by Marie Steiner, did not and does not agree with that position ...
 You mention what Rudolf Steiner said about the lectures and the mantras 88 years ago – that they are only for members of the Free School for Spiritual Science – and even they could only copy the mantras for their own meditation.
 When Steiner died in 1925 they didn't know what to do with the Class lessons and it was one of the causes of conflict.
 The question for me is: Does the Esoteric School exist without Rudolf Steiner?
 In my opinion it does not.” [http://southerncrossreview.org/81/ltr-jeremy2.html]

 Rudolf Steiner claimed to possess “occult” — i.e., hidden or secret — spiritual wisdom.
 His most important book is titled AN OUTLINE OF OCCULT SCIENCE.
-In that volume — as well as in other books and lectures — Steiner revealed much of his secret wisdom.
-But he also kept a lot hidden from the uninitiated.
-For his followers today, there is a continuing debate over how much to reveal and how much to conceal.
-Over time, the Anthroposophical veil of secrecy has gradually lifted, but evidently not all the way.
-(We on the outside cannot know for sure.
-But Anthroposophy's long history of secrecy and deceit suggest that skepticism is still in order.)
-Anthroposophists can still be tightlipped, and although Anthroposophical publications have proliferated, learning what Anthroposophists actually believe and do can still require detective work.
-Unfortunately, the secrecy is often densest around Waldorf schools, where the ties to Anthroposophy, the devotion to Steiner, and spiritual/evolutionary goals of the Waldorf program are still usually denied.
-This is something to bear in mind when considering a Waldorf school for your child.
+In that volume, and elsewhere, Steiner revealed much of his secret wisdom.
+But Steiner also kept a lot secret from the uninitiated.
+For his followers today, there is a continuing debate over how much to reveal and how much to keep hidden.
+This is something to bear in mind when considering a Waldorf school.
 The Anthroposophists on the faculty will almost surely want to guard many secrets from you.
 [See, e.g., “Secrets”.]

 • The General Anthroposophical Society is the chief body of Rudolf Steiner's followers, headquartered at the cathedral Steiner designed: the Goetheanum, in Dornach, Switzerland. • Steiner founded the Esoteric School in 1904, while he was a Theosophist.
 Although the name "Esoteric School" is still in use, the School as originally formulated disbanded after World War I. • In 1923, having broken from Theosophy to found Anthroposophy as a separate movement, Steiner created the School of Spiritual Science, an outgrowth of the Esoteric School (the remnants of which were incorporated into the new school).
-Meeting at the Goetheanum, the School of Spiritual Science conveys occult knowledge, but only to those who have been admitted.
-Various records and transcripts have been published, however. • The First Class was/is the original class established for the School of Spiritual Science by Steiner, who presided over its original meetings.
-The Class still exists, comprised of succeeding members who joined in later years.
+Today still meeting at the Goetheanum, the School of Spiritual Science conveys occult knowledge, but only to those who have been admitted.
+The School is largely secretive, although various records and transcripts have been published. • The First Class was/is the original class established for the School of Spiritual Science by Steiner, who presided over its original meetings.
+The Class has continued to function, as old members depart and replacements are admitted.
 Steiner intended to create other classes, but he died before he could do so. • Class Readers play a central role in class meetings, reading Steiner's lectures aloud to the gathered members.

 Secrets are kept from us for good reasons and bad.
 Consider reincarnation, as per Steiner's occult doctrines.
 We are born (upward-pointing arrowheads) and lead an Earthly life; then we die (downward-pointing arrowheads); in-between, we lead a looping life in the spirit realm, under the influence of six gods (spirits of form).
 The process goes on and on, lifetime after lifetime.
 As Steiner points out, he has explained all this in his book OCCULT SCIENCE.
 Thus secrets can be revealed, although only by those wise enough to decide how, when, and where.
 Steiner made small revelations here and there, in this book and that, in one lecture or another...
 He spoke, he wrote, he sketched — and he went mum, and deflected inquiry, and spun away on tangents...
 Finding the truth (or, at least, the intended meaning) is his works is not often easy.
 He was divided internally, impelled to tell and impelled not to tell.
 And his followers have often followed his two-pronged example.